BG3-RAW-Mods/bg3-RAW-addon/README.md

 Human racials have been transfered to standard human's subrace.
 However, this created an issue for all other humans that would loose their racials.
 As Human only get +1 to all ability scores, I have put this in Human race.
 Then, Variant Human get -1 to all ability scores.
 I think it is easier this way, instead of changing every race references by standard human subrace.

+#### Half-Elf

+Added more subraces to match **Half-Elf Versatility**:
+- Skill Versatility (General).
+You gain proficiency in two skills of your choice.
+- Elf Weapon Training (High or Wood Elf Heritage).
+You have proficiency with the longsword, shortsword, shortbow, and longbow.
+- Cantrip (High Elf Heritage).
+You know one cantrip of your choice from the wizard spell list.
+Intelligence is your spellcasting ability for it.
+- Fleet of Foot (Wood Elf Heritage).
+Your base walking speed increases to 35 feet (10.5m).
+- Drow Magic (Dark Elf Heritage).
+You know the Dancing Lights cantrip.
+When you reach 3rd level, you can cast Faerie Fire once, and it recharges after a long rest.
+When you reach 5th level, you can cast  Darkness once, and it recharges after a long rest.
+Charisma is your spellcasting ability for these spells.

 ### Jump

 I didn't implement Long and High Jump because it would make jumps too complex and high jump would probably be useless in BG3.